-The point is the child isn’t even born yet and they already have requirements and expectations and they literally expect to have exactly what they want by spending money, this isn’t love.
+The point is the child isn’t even born yet and they already have requirements and expectations and they literally expect to have exactly what they want by spending money.
+This isn’t love.

-Who would want to be a kid who was bought for $100,000 and start thinking “If they just paid $4,000 like the rest of them…would I be worse or something?
+Who would want to be a child who was bought for $100,000 and start thinking “If they just paid $4,000 like the rest of them…would I be worse or something?
 Less deserving of their love?”

 Secondly we should take a moment to think about the donor’s health.
 Many services claim that there is almost no monitoring on the well-being of donors after the procedures.
-Clinics are not required to monitor the health weeks, months and years after the procedure so we really don’t know what impact the egg extraction has on the donors in the long run.
+Clinics are not required to monitor the donors’ health weeks, months and years after the procedure so we really don’t know what impact the egg retrieval has on the donors in the long run.
 This mainly concerns the ovulation enhancing drugs and how they impact the donor.
 There are clinical reports showing that the frequency of ovarian cancer linked with the ovarian stimulation increases.
 There are also documented cases of hyper-stimulation syndrome, lacerations, ovarian trauma, infection, infertility, and lacerations.
 The American Society for Reproductive Medicine believes that further research and studies are needed in this field.

 Some studies show also that women who decide to donate eggs for financial reasons are more likely to suffer emotionally and regret their decision than women with altruistic motivations.
 So there are also some psychological concerns.
 EggDonationFriends believe and advocate that all egg donors should receive top patient care not matter if they are altruistic or not.
 Oocyte donors should be fully aware of the possible complications.
 Medicine should not help one individual by putting another one’s health at risk.

 Never too late?

-Like the case that can be found on the website of an infertility treatment centre in India.
-Where a 69 old woman gave birth by egg donation.
-This woman will be 80 years old when her kid turns 10.
-Miracle or not this is crossing the line.
+Like the case that can be found on the website of an infertility treatment centre in India where a 69-year-old woman gave birth using egg donation.
+This woman will be 80 years old when her child turns 10.
+Miracle or not this may be crossing the line.
 It is not that we necessarily think the mother is the guilty one here.
 The mother’s great desire to have a child probably overwhelmed her mind and she was not thinking clearly and the clinic’s responsibility was to make a more insightful psychological evaluation and reason with her and explain she will cause the child pain if she decides for treatment.
 That is why the psychological evaluations could be a smart solution especially for a lot older women.

 Let’s not turn egg donation into eggsploitation